 A9 Co-Creative Process

-As part of the wider community engagement through the A9 Co-Creative Process, Children’s Parliament is facilitating workshops for children and young people (aged 5 to 16) that will allow them to share their views and ideas about the development of the A9 and how it impacts upon their community.
+As part of the wider community engagement through the A9 Co-Creative Process, Children’s Parliament has facilitated workshops allowing children and young people (aged 5 to 16) to share their views and ideas about the development of the A9 and how it impacts upon their community.
 We want to ensure that their voices are included in decision making and heard by the A9 Community Group, Transport Scotland, Perth & Kinross Council, Jacobs and other key stakeholders.
+Click the link to view and download A9 Dualling – Ideas from Children and Young People.

 As the number of route options for the A9 were narrowed down during Stage 3 and 4 of the A9 Co-Creative Process, Children’s Parliament facilitated workshops with children and young people aged 5-16 from Dunkeld & Birnam.
 The workshops explored the children’s views on how some of the proposed options would impact on families, the community and the environment.
-Their ideas can be found here: Dunkeld and Birnam CYP workshops – Phase 3 feedback
+Their ideas can be found here: Children and Young People’s Phase 3 Feedback